alvarcarto/alvarcarto-map-server/README.md

     * `$ALVAR_MAP_SERVER_DATA_DIR/ne_110m_admin_0_countries/ne_110m_admin_0_countries.shp`

     Where `$ALVAR_MAP_SERVER_DATA_DIR` is the directory specified in [install.sh](install.sh) variables.
-The default is `/mnt/volume1/alvar`.
+The default is `/home/alvar/data`.
+    Note that changing this may require to change this path in render/tile service code.
 * Simplify downloaded .shp files using `shapeindex`.
 * Import latest OSM data to Postgis server using [imposm3](https://github.com/omniscale/imposm3)